Sleep and Sleep Hygiene

 What can I do to improve my sleep?

-- Napping during the day can disturb our normal wake-sleep pattern
+Avoid napping during the day.
+Napping during the day can disturb our normal wake-sleep pattern.

-- If you establish a regular time for getting to bed and getting up, there’s less chance that you’ll throw your body’s internal clock off
+Go to bed and get up at the same time every day (including on weekends).
+If you establish a regular time for getting to bed and getting up, there’s less chance that you’ll throw your body’s internal clock off.

-- While alcohol may get us to sleep quickly, when it is fully metabolized it can cause arousal and can intefere with the next stage of sleep
+Avoid stimulants close to bedtime.
+Stimulants, including alcohol, caffeine (coffee, chocolate), and nicotine can interfere with our ability to sleep soundly.
+While alcohol may get us to sleep quickly, when it is fully metabolized it can cause arousal and can interfere with the next stage of sleep.

-- Do not eat large, heavy meals too close to bedtime
+Don’t eat too close to bedtime.
+Eating food before bedtime can cause sleep disruption.
+Do not eat large, heavy meals too close to bedtime.

-- Exposure to natural light will help maintain a healthy sleep-wake cycle
+Get enough natural light.
+Exposure to natural light will help maintain a healthy sleep-wake cycle.

-- Getting regular exercise is good for your overall health and will improve your sleep, as well
+Get regular exercise.
+Getting regular exercise is good for your overall health and will improve your sleep, as well.
+Just make sure that you don’t exercise too close to bedtime.

-- Put aside an hour or so to wind down before getting into bed
+Develop a relaxation routine before going to bed.
+Put aside an hour or so to wind down before getting into bed.

-- Make sure your bedroom is relaxing: yoru bed should be comfortable and your room should be dark and quiet
+Make sure your sleep environment is conducive to sleep.
+Make sure your bedroom is relaxing: your bed should be comfortable and your room should be dark and quiet.
+The temperature in your room should not be too hot or cold.

 What can I do if sleep hygiene is not enough?

 If you continue to have sleep problems despite trying to improve your sleep hygiene, talk to your doctor about ways to improve your sleep.
 Your doctor may refer you to a specialist who can evaluate your problem and suggest a treatment plan.
 Your sleep problems may be related to nighttime pain or depression.
 So, adequate treatment of these conditions may improve your ability to sleep.
-A doctor who specializes in treating sleep problems can also recommend the use of a number of drugs with sedative properties, including selected antidepressant medications and benzodiazepines.
+A doctor who specializes in treating sleep problems can also recommend the use of a number of drugs with sedative properties, including selected antidepressant medications, benzodiazepines, or other insomnia medications.

 Are there supplements that I can take to help with sleep problems?